 Blue butterfly flipped on the mini white LED strings of light in each of the pair of large, stemmed wine glasses.
 The pirate hostess had preferred to have compostable or biodegradable vs. washing dishes (or not having enough to go around).
 Besides, the home owners would appreciate more food for their garden via composting.

 The six of them had moved the tables slightly closer to the windows yet still allow room for the guests to circulate around it.
 The blue butterfly tended to the buffet table decor.

-She poured some sand into either a footed dessert bowl before wedging a large tea light into the sand of each one.
+She poured some sand into either a footed dessert bowl or a large goblet before wedging a large tea light into the sand of each one.
 After arranging five on both tables, she went back into the kitchen.
 Candles would be lit and dining room lights would be dimmed closer to the start time.

 An empty cobalt glass vase awaited chrysanthemums from the nearby grocery store.
 Of the helpers, the autumn pixie was most intrepid.
 She left the house in costume to get them.

 An eclectic collection of place mats indicated which dishes went where.